 I used to help in our family restaurant, and I love good food.
 I enjoy thinking up creative ways to use leftovers to avoid food waste.

-Cauliflower Cheese: Easy Vegetarian Recipe in Just 10 Minutes
+Cauliflower Cheese: Easy Vegetarian Recipe Taking Just 10 Minutes to Prepare

 Cauliflower cheese is a traditional English dish that is both delicious and nourishing.
 I love this dish—it's so simple to make that even a beginner would find it easy.

 It is nutritious, looks good and tastes delicious—comfort food at its finest.
 It can be used as a great vegetarian main course or as an accompaniment to other food.